 Q: How long does it take to receive my APC once I have submitted my online application?

-A: Your APC registration details will appear on the Online Register within 24 hours.
+A: Your APC registration details will appear immediately on the Online Register.

 Q: What are the options for payment?